zentralopensource/zentral/docs/configuration/entra_id_saml.md

 ## Optional: Group mappings

-You can map some Entra ID claim/value pairs to Zentral groups, see details [here](https://learn.microsoft.com/en-us/entra/identity/hybrid/connect/how-to-connect-fed-group-claims)
+You can map Entra ID claim/value pairs to Zentral groups, see details [here](https://learn.microsoft.com/en-us/entra/identity/hybrid/connect/how-to-connect-fed-group-claims)
 This allows you to manage the group memberships from Entra ID.

 In the Zentral realm detail page, click on the `Create` button under `Group mapping`.
 Pick a claim, a value, and a group.
 Please note that the claim for groups in the SAML claims returned can be a full-length URL, such as 'http://schemas.microsoft.com/ws/2008/06/identity/claims/groups'.
 The corresponding value of a desired group is usually the EntraID `Object ID`, which is the UUID for the group.